 Cost & Price Analysis

 Operating rates for land rigs have always been driven by supply and demand and been highly sensitive to the oil price and rig utilization.
 Land drilling rig operating rates vary between $5k/day to $50k/day, largely depending on the region and rig type.
-The North American market is the most important indicator of land drilling rig day rates.
+The North American market is the most important indicator of onshore drilling rig day rates.

-Indicative day rates for land rigs are as follows ( as of Q4 2020)
+Indicative day rates for land drilling rigs are as below ( as of Q1 2021)

 North America onshore / land drilling rig day rates

 - 2,000hp (and above) - $22k-$27k per day

 - 1,000hp - $8k-$13k per day

 US High Spec Land Rigs Average Day Rates.
 Data is based on multiple companies reports, averaged and rounded up.